HELPFUL INDUSTRY INFORMATION FOR PROSPECTIVE STUDENTS

 Students who voluntarily withdraw/exit prior to completion of their program and wish to re-enroll will return in the same satisfactory academic progress (SAP) status as at the time of withdrawal as long as they re-enroll in the same program.
 Hours elapsed during the drop will extend the student’s contract period and maximum time frame by the same number of days that the student was gone from the program and will not be included in the student’s cumulative attendance percentage calculation.

 RETURN TO TITLE IV

-This is for the students participating in Title IV (Federal Pell Grant, Stafford Loans, PLUS Loans) who withdraw or are dropped from Skin Science Institute before they complete 60% of their scheduled hours in the payment period.
+This is for the students participating in Title IV (Federal Pell Grant, Stafford Loans, PLUS Loans) who are officially or unofficial withdrawn from Skin Science Institute before they complete 60% of their scheduled hours in the payment period.
 If this happens they will be subject to the Return to Title IV funds requirements of the Department of Education.
 The School is required to calculate the amount of federal aid earned by the student and return what has not been earned upon withdrawal.
 This is completed by using a calculation referred to as Return to Title IV (R2T4).

 Returns to Title IV Funds is as follows:

 1. This calculation is based off hours scheduled as of the last day of attendance.
 If the student has been scheduled at least 60% of the payment period, 100% of the financial aid disbursement is retained.